BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 ## Public Beta 2026.06

 The Busy Snail Filament Changer is transitioning from closed testing to the wider community in June 2026.
-This release represents what should be the final design of the hardware.
+This public beta release represents what should be the final design.
 The core architecture is locked, though minor adjustments may still occur.

 <br/>